wizardone/occupator/README.md

 # Occupator

-Occupator is a gem, handling recurring events in Ruby
+Occupator is a gem, handling recurring events in Ruby.
+It gives you a comprehensive structure and an easy DSL.

 ## Installation